lightscapevr/website/markdown/getting-started-quest.md

 The Quest doesn't have the power of a good PC, but it's still OK if the models are not too large.
 In SketchUp, go to Window -> Model Info -> Statistics, select "Enable nested components", and check the "Faces" line.

-The Quest 1 will handle nicely up to ~200'000 faces as an order of magnitude.
-The Quest 2 will handle models that are somewhat bigger, but still in the same order of magnitude.
+* On Quest 1, you should get smooth results up to around 200'000 faces as an order of magnitude.

+* On Quest 2/Pro, with VR Sketch 18 or later, you should get smooth results up to around 600'000 faces (again, as an order of magnitude).

-In VR, you can check the rendering speed in the Settings dialog.
+In VR, you can check the rendering speed (images computed per seconds) in the Settings dialog.
 The normal rendering speed of the Quest is 72 frames per second; we don't recommend looking at models at less than 40 frames per second for longer than a few minutes.

-When opening models with many or excessively large textures, they will be rendered at a lower resolution to fit the memory requirements of the Quest.
+When opening models with many or excessively large textures, they will be downscaled at a lower resolution to fit the memory requirements of the Quest.
-Nevertheless, large models may trigger an out-of-memory condition, notably if their geometry is too complex.
+Nevertheless, large models may trigger an out-of-memory condition, notably if their geometry is too complex (this is less of a problem since VR Sketch 18 on Quest 2/Pro).
 There are several different things that can occur in this case.
 It can close the VR Sketch program while loading the model, or the headset's view can turn completely black (exit with the "Oculus" button on the right-hand controller).